I’m a science writer and award-winning journalist with a PhD in evolutionary biology.

 For public engagement, my outreach projects include Geneticist Trumps, a Top Trumps-style card game for the Genetics Society that was sent to every secondary school in the UK.
 I was advisor on the superhero series Ordinary) and am free to act as a science consultant for comics, games or TV.

-I was born in France, my parents are from Mauritius and I grew-up in the UK.
-After studying biology at Imperial College London, I did a PhD in molecular evolution and genetics at the University of Bath.
+My parents are from Mauritius, I was born in France and mostly grew-up in the UK.
+After studying biology at Imperial College London, I did a doctorate in molecular evolution and genetics at the University of Bath.

-Before becoming a full-time writer, I spent several years as a journalist at Focus, the BBC’s popular science and technology magazine, running the features section and writing about everything from gay genes and internet memes to the science of death and origin of life.
-As an editor, I commissioned over 100 contributors, including numerous renowned academics and acclaimed science writers.
-I also launched the iPad edition of Focus and presented/produced the magazine’s podcast.
+I spent several years at BBC Science Focus magazine, running the features section and writing about everything from gay genes and internet memes to the science of death and origin of life.
+As an editor, I commissioned over a hundred contributors, including accomplished academics and renowned writers.
+I also launched the critically-acclaimed iPad edition of Focus, and presented the magazine’s podcast.

 Most of my spare time is spent practising martial arts.
-I live in Bristol with my plants Bruno Tonioli and Betty Draper.
+I live in Bristol with two humans and a dog who thinks she’s human.